OWASP Top 10 and Snort Rule Creation

 8. Software and Data Integrity Failures

-When it comes to this category, I immediately think of the hashes shown to you when you are at a download screen for a tool.
+When it comes to this category, I immediately think of the hashes shown to you on a tool’s download screen.

-You are supposed to get the hash of the tool/software/update AFTER you download it and compare it to the hash that they show you on the site.
-They are supposed to match, and if they do not, it is a good indicator that the software/tool has been tampered with in some way.
+You are supposed to get the hash of the tool/software/update AFTER you download it and compare it to the hash shown on the site.
+They are supposed to match, and if they do not, it is a strong indicator that the software/tool has been tampered with.

-An example of failure in this category is to not have a hash AT ALL or any other way to check the integrity of what you are bringing into your environment.
+An example of failure in this category is not having a hash AT ALL or any other way to check the integrity of what you are bringing into your environment.

-Here is an example of there being a hash when downloading a tool, I can use Pestudio, which is a tool that I am currently using in malware analysis.
+Here is an example of there being a hash when downloading a tool.
+I can use Pestudio, a tool I currently use for malware analysis.

-As I brought up before, they give you a hash to which you can compare.
+As I mentioned before, they give you a hash to compare against.

-Running “Get-FileHash …” then the file/path to the file inside of PowerShell can give you the hash as shown below.
+Running “Get-FileHash …” on the file path in PowerShell can give you the hash, as shown below.

-The hash we get on PowerShell seems to match the hash on the website, telling us that the zip file has not been tampered with.
+The hash we get in PowerShell seems to match the hash on the website, indicating that the zip file has not been tampered with.

 What about the stuff that is already running on our systems?
 We can verify the signatures of running applications/processes.
-I know how to do this using a tool from Sysinternals, called Process Explorer.
+I know how to do this using a Sysinternals tool called Process Explorer.
 Inside Process Explorer, right-click on any process you want to verify, click on properties, and then click on the image tab.
-Here there will be a Verify button to check if the signature is legit.
+Here, there will be a Verify button to check if the signature is legit.

 On Linux, you will also want to make sure you are using safe and trusted repositories.
-There will be chances where you can check hashes and also most Linux repos use PGP keys to sign their packages.
+There will be times when you can check hashes, and most Linux repos use PGP keys to sign their packages.

 9. Security Logging and Monitoring Failures

-Failure in this category can happen by simply not logging the basics. (failed and successful logins, high network activity, errors, web attacks/recon, etc…).
+Failure in this category can occur simply by not logging the basics. (failed and successful logins, high network activity, errors, web attacks/recon, etc).
 Make sure your systems and their applications/services are logging and forwarding to an SIEM.
 Do not store logs locally and continuously revise your detection/alerting rules.

 A big one I see is not keeping all your logs in a certain consistent format.
-Sometimes, logs can also have too little information and/or too much information that can help an attacker.
-Make sure the logs follow a consistent format, as well as the archive folders for older logs, and that the folders have unique names so that they do not overwrite each other.
+Sometimes, logs can also contain too little or too much information that can help an attacker.
+Make sure the logs and archive folders for older logs follow a consistent format, and that the folders have unique names so they do not overwrite each other.

 10. SSRF